Boomeritis: Summary

 The protagonist, "Ken Wilber", is a brilliant MIT student studying artificial intelligence.
 Ken believes that the future of evolution includes the departure of human consciousness from the physical realm, or "meatspace", and the transhuman merging of human intelligence with cyberspace.

 Ken attends a series of lectures at an institution called the Integral Center (an obvious stand-in for the real life Integral Institute) which guides him towards a more expansive understanding of evolution and existence.
 These lectures are interposed with explicit descriptions of Ken's sexual fantasies with another character, Chloe.

-The concept of Boomeritis
+Concept

 According to Wilber, "Boomeritis" describes a pathological belief system that afflicts Baby Boomers in particular.
 Boomeritis, in his view, is characterized by relativism, narcissism, and aversion to hierarchy.
 He believes that this attitude carried over to the so-called Generation X.

 Wilber claims that he intended the novel to exhibit the traits of extreme post-modernism — irony, self-reference, noetic flatness — and thus to function as a literary reductio ad absurdum, assisting people, especially Baby Boomers, in overcoming the post-modern mentality.